telerik/blazor-docs/components/scheduler/views/agenda.md

 # Agenda View

-The Agenda view of the Scheduler for Blazor shows a weekly summary (or a custom period set by the user) in a table format.
+The Agenda view of the Scheduler for Blazor shows a weekly summary (or another custom period set by the user) in a table format.

 In this article: